HolmlundWilliam/PI-RADS_Segmentation/README.md

 **Welcome**,
 to the GitHub page of my Master Thesis Project.
-This page will provide links to the Thesis report, the software *HERO* - for which the model will be implemented in the free version, as well as a link to download the trained model as a frozen graph (from TensorFlow), ready to use in Python.
+This page will provide links to the Thesis report, the software *HERO* - for which the model will be implemented in the free version, as well as a link to download the trained model as a frozen graph (TensorFlow), ready to use in Python.

-The Thesis aimed to create an automatic solution for segmentation of the prostate and its internal anatomical zones from MR images, as this can be a very time-consuming task if performed manually.
+The Thesis aimed to create an automatic solution for segmentation of the prostate and its internal anatomical zones from T2 MR images, as this can be a very time-consuming task if performed manually.
 The result is this 3D-CNN model.

---
+---

+## HERO

 Later this fall, the model will be available in the free version of *HERO* (www.heroimaging.com) - a graphical programming platform that enables complex image analysis, in an easy and interactive way.